 The total number of followers and/or connections your social media profile contains does have a significant influence on your rankings.
 A company with 100 Twitter followers won’t receive nearly the ranking bonus of a mega-corporation with a million Facebook likes and a million Twitter followers.
 However, don’t be fooled by proxy followers.
 Google can detect the quality of your followers, meaning buying 100,000 Twitter followers isn’t going to do much for your overall rankings.
-In order for the followers method to be truly successful, you need to build your following organically.
+In order for the follower’s method to be truly successful, you need to build your following organically.

 Growing your number of followers is a slow process, but effective if you are consistent and persevere with it.
 You must present your brand uniquely and consistently, using the same voice to update your users on a daily basis.
 Post useful articles, helpful tips, open inquiries, and general discussion items, then follow up with your users by engaging with them in direct conversation.
 Conversations and direct customer engagements are the key to building and retaining a sizable, interactive following.
-Conversation is seen as being personal to the external source and it will then encourage these followers to return and help build your authority for new, potential followers.
+The conversation is seen as being personal to the external source and it will then encourage these followers to return and help build your authority for new, potential followers.

 Social media is also useful because it encourages more external sites to link to your content.
 The more diverse external links you have, the more authority you’ll gain in Google’s eyes.
 Of course, the catch to this is that you have to have high-quality, authoritative content to begin with.
 Otherwise, you’ll have nothing to use to attract links.

 This strategy also relies upon pre-existing content, but it opens a secondary channel for search.
-In addition to news articles and Knowledge Graph entries, Google also tends to favor popular social media updates in the top sections of its SERPs.
+In addition to news articles and Knowledge Graph entries, Google also tends to favour popular social media updates in the top sections of its SERPs.
 It’s a key, somewhat temporary position you can attain by making sure your posts are optimized for the opportunity.

 You’re going to need a strong anchor for your post.
 That can be a video or even a link to a full-detailed article.
 Whatever it is, it’s going to serve as your foundation.
 You’ll need to title it in an accurate, descriptive way.
 Next, when you post it, frame your foundation with text that’s optimized for a specific type of search.
 For example, if you’ve written a detailed article on best practices for making oatmeal cookies, you could frame it with a specific query like “Have you ever wondered how to make the perfect oatmeal cookie?”
 You can even throw seasonal keywords into the mix to maximize your timeliness and your chances of coming up in search results.

 Social sharing contributes to a brand’s authority much in the same way that external links do.
 To search engines like Google, any indication of a verifiable external source validating your brand or your content is grounds for a small improvement in domain authority.
 So, if you can get five people to share your Facebook post, that’s great, but if you can get 1,000 people to share it, that’s even better.
-Likes, shares, favorites, replies, and retweets all count toward this increased authority.
+Likes, shares, favourites, replies and retweets all count toward this increased authority.

 The best way to encourage increased social sharing is to appeal to it directly.
-For example, you could offer a specific reward for people sharing your post, like entry in a drawing for a substantial prize.
+For example, you could offer a specific reward for people sharing your post, as an entry in a drawing for a substantial prize.
 You could also do interactive surveys which encourage people to “like” a post if they agree with you on an issue, or if they’re interested in seeing specific types of new content.
 The best part of this strategy is that it’s a self-perpetuating cycle; the more people share your content, the more new followers you’ll win, and the more followers you have, the more shares you’ll get.
-This is a prime example of how social network and social shares impact SEO.
+This is a prime example of how social networks and social shares impact SEO.